Sreekarji/Mediscan/README.md

 # 🧠 Brain Tumor Segmentation using U-Net (BraTS 2021)

-This project implements a U-Net-based convolutional neural network to segment brain tumors from MRI scans using the BraTS 2021 dataset.
+This project implements a U-Net++-based convolutional neural network to segment brain tumors from MRI scans using the BraTS 2021 dataset.
 It is a mini-project developed for academic purposes in the field of medical image analysis.

 ---